 In 2021, Priscilla was appointed by the Douglas County Commissioners to serve as one of nine appointees on the Planning Commission.
 Members adopt and certify the County’s Master Plan, review and make recommendations on land use applications, conduct studies on future growth and land use, and recommend zoning and subdivision regulation amendments to the Board of County Commissioners.

 Priscilla earned her bachelor's degree from Texas Christian University in Ft.
 Worth.
 As an undergraduate student, Priscilla was president of TCU's Kappa Delta Pi International Honor Society in Education and served as an officer in the Texas State Student Association.
 After graduating in 1994, Priscilla was selected to a term on TCU's National Alumni Board.
 She understands the importance of student engagement during school and for success in life.
-Priscilla has the background to bring better mentorship and opportunities for students to share their ideas and make CU an even better institution than it already is.
-It's important for students to have a lasting impression when they leave CU, and that can be developed through students becoming empowered.
+Priscilla has the background to bring better mentorship and opportunities for students to share their ideas.

 As a business owner, treasurer of a $1.1 million dollar organization, school principal and HOA Board Member, Priscilla has many years of finance and budgeting oversight experience.
 In 2016, Priscilla founded her successful business, Rhodell Organics, and hand makes organic hair, skin and body products for men and women.
 She started her business to supplement her teacher income.
 Priscilla decided to create healthier products and provide people with more natural and less toxic choices.